What North Carolinians should know about Russia’s invasion

-RALEIGH, N.C.
-(WNCN) – As fears continue that Russian President Vladimir Putin could order an invasion of Ukraine, gas prices continue to rise in the U.S. and North Carolina.
+RALEIGH, N.C. — As Russia launched a wide-ranging attack on Ukraine on Thursday, hitting cities and bases with airstrikes or shelling, gas prices continued to rise in the U.S. and North Carolina.

 On Wednesday, Russia began pulling personnel from its diplomatic posts in Ukraine a day after Putin received authorization to use military force outside his country